Anna Barlow is a ceramicist born in Bristol and currently living and working in London.

 Anna's pieces have been featured in numerous publications such as The Independent, Ceramic Review, Centre of Ceramic Art, Red Bird and BBC, amongst others.

 Whistleblower Gallery has been representing Anna Barlow since 2017.
-The artist took a Summer Residency at the gallery in 2019 and as a result a new body of work inspired by the British seaside was made and subsequently exhibited at Sandbox, Anna Barlow's most recent solo exhibition.
+The artist took a Summer Residency at the gallery in 2019 and as a result a new body of work inspired by the British seaside was made and subsequently exhibited at Sandbox (Whistleblower Gallery Oct.
+17 - 31, 2019).

-Anna's sculptures continue to be shown at Whistleblower Gallery and Whistleblower Gallery online.
+Anna's sculptures continue to be exhibited at Whistleblower Gallery and Whistleblower Gallery online.

 EXHIBITIONS, AWARDS, RESIDENCIES